koreader/koxtoolchain/README.md

 ## Known Issues

 Only actively tested on Linux hosts.
 May not behave properly on Arch Linux, if their ban on static libraries is still in place.
 May work on macOS with some efforts, if you follow crosstool-ng's recommendations on the subject.
-May work on windows with even more efforts, but I wouldn't bother.
+May work on Windows with even more efforts, but I wouldn't bother.
 When in doubt, use a Debian VM.